-iii.
-The District, to the extent possible, shall inform the Judge of any prior conviction of the child or person in parental relation who resides in the same household as the student for a violation of compulsory school attendance laws.
-The District, student and person in parental relation will be given an opportunity to present relevant information to the Judge, specifically including the student's attendance after the citation was filed and while the proceeding is pending.

-iv.
-The Judge will issue a decision on whether the evidence established whether the student or person in parental relation has violated the compulsory school attendance requirements of the School Code.
+- relation to the student took every reasonable step to ensure attendance of the student at school. - The District, to the extent possible, shall inform the Judge of any prior conviction of the child or person in parental relation who resides in the same household as the student for a violation of compulsory school attendance laws.
+The District, student, and person in parental relation will be given an opportunity to present relevant information to the Judge, specifically including the student's attendance after the citation was filed and while the proceeding is pending. - The Judge will issue a decision on whether the evidence established whether the student or person in parental relation has violated the compulsory school attendance requirements of the School Code.

-d.
-Filing subsequent truancy offenses after the initial truancy hearing: No citation may be filed against a child or a person in parental relation with the child who resides in the same household as the child for a subsequent violation of compulsory school attendance if any of the following circumstances apply:
+Filing subsequent truancy offenses after the initial truancy hearing:

-i.
-The initial truancy proceeding is already pending against the student or a person in parental relation with the student who resides in the same household as the student and judgment in the first proceeding has not yet been entered, unless a warrant has been issued for failure of the student or person in parental relation to appear before the court and the warrant has not yet been served.

-ii.
-A referral for services has been made to the Erie County Office of Children and Youth (or CYS) and OCY/CYS has not closed the case.

-iii.
-A petition has been filed alleging the child is dependent due to being habitually truant under 42 Pa.C.S.
+- No citation may be filed against a child or a person in parental relation with the child who resides in the same household as the child for a subsequent violation of compulsory school attendance if any of the following circumstances apply: - The initial truancy proceeding is already pending against the student or a person in parental relation with the student who resides in the same household as the student, and judgment in the first proceeding has not yet been entered, unless a warrant has been issued for failure of the student or person in parental relation to appear before the court and the warrant has not yet been served. - A referral for services has been made to the Erie County Office of Children and Youth (or CYS), and OCY/CYS has not closed the case. - A petition has been filed alleging the child is dependent due to being habitually truant under 42 Pa.C.S.
 Ch.
 63 (relating to juvenile matters) and the case remains under the jurisdiction of the juvenile court.